 - Understanding Deer Movement Patterns for Bow Hunting Success

 - Shed Hunting 101: Shed Hunting Guide for Beginners

 Plot Your Hunting Spots

 Always take your map or app with you when you go scouting.
-Always know where you are so when you find that perfect hunting setup, you can plot the spot on your map.
+Always know where you are so that when you find that perfect hunting setup, you can plot the spot on your map.
 There is nothing more important in this process than being able to plot the exact location of your potential hunting spot or tree.
 There’s nothing worse than navigating to a spot in the dark for a morning hunt only to realize you don’t know exactly where your spot is supposed to be.

 Look at your surroundings and ensure you have the perfect setup visualized and know what wind direction is optimal for your hunt.
 If you need to mark the tree with a small reflective marking device, do it now.
 Take notes about what you see too.
 You don’t want to cross over trails in your target area and leave scent everywhere unnecessarily.
 Visualize your hunt and take care in plotting the exact spot.